react-navigation/react-navigation.github.io/versioned_docs/version-8.x/custom-navigators.md

   - `navigation` - The navigation object for the screen.
 You don't need to pass this to the screen manually.
 But it's useful if we're rendering components outside the screen that need to receive `navigation` prop as well, such as a header component.
   - `options` - A getter which returns the options such as `title` for the screen if they are specified.
   - `render` - A function which can be used to render the actual screen.
 Calling `descriptors[route.key].render()` will return a React element containing the screen content.
 It's important to use this method to render a screen, otherwise any child navigators won't be connected to the navigation tree properly.
+- `render` - A function to render the navigator's content with context and wrappers necessary for the navigator to work.

 Example: